Bernard Le Grelle: The American space program

 On February 7, 1983, a ceremony commemorating the Bicentennial Year of Air and Space Flight was held in the White House.
 The President spoke at 1:15 p.m. in the East Room to a group of leading figures in aviation, government, diplomacy, the military, and business.

-Following the President's remarks, Senator Charles Mathias, chairman of the bicentennial committee, presented Walter J. Boyne, Acting Director of the National Air and Space Museum, with the Air and Space Bicentennial symbol which flew in space with the Columbia shuttle mission in November 1982.
+Following the President's remarks, Senator Charles Mathias, chairman of the bicentennial committee, presented Walter J. Boyne, Acting Director of the National Air and Space Museum, with the Air and Space Bicentennial symbol which flew in space on a Columbia Space Shuttle mission in November 1982.
 The logo, signed by all four astronauts, was the subject of the first televised commercial from space when mission commander Vance D. Brand displayed it for television and briefly told the bicentennial story.

 In December 1982, Le Grelle suggested to Senator Mathias to have a Space Shuttle at the 1983 Paris Air Show.
 The Space Shuttle Enterprise prototype was flown, in June 1983, atop the 747 Shuttle Carrier Aircraft (SCA) during the 35th Paris International Air and Space Show.
 The crowd was thrilled to see the Space Shuttle Enterprise arrive on “piggyback” on top of the modified Boeing 747 jumbo jet.
 By chance again, the commander of Challenger was astronaut Francis (Dick) Scobee, who had flown the 747 with the Enterprise shuttle and whom Bernard Le Grelle had met at the Paris Air Show in 1983.

 In December 1982, Mihlon and Le Grelle came up with the idea of sending a female schoolteacher on the Shuttle, from which she would teach children a lesson from space.
 This would be relayed to all the schools in the United States via the public television network PBS.
 The project was named the Teacher in Space Project (TISP).
 It was announced by President Reagan on August 27, 1984.
 In 1985 NASA selected Christa McAuliffe, from Concord, New Hampshire, to be the first teacher in space.
 McAuliffe died in the Space Shuttle Challenger disaster (STS-51-L) along with the crew just 73 seconds after liftoff on the morning of Tuesday, January 28, 1986.
 The incident was broadcast live on CNN.
 When the explosion occurred, Bernard Le Grelle was aboard the Boeing 757 of Eastern Airlines bound to Miami, cruising at 39,000 feet above the Kennedy Space Center.
 Le Grelle, who was on the telephone with Charles Villeneuve, the managing editor of Europe 1 radio station, became the first and only journalist to report the accident live as he watched the explosion.
 The report was cited among the great scoops of Europe 1 Radio.